searchfe/hoth/README.md

 npm install
 ```

-To start the app in dev mode:
+To start the service in dev mode:

 ```sh
 npm run dev